Your Rights as a Tenant in Washington State

-If you do any of these things, the landlord does not have to give you notice before filing an unlawful detainer action to evict you.
-You do not get to try to correct the problem.
+If you do any of these, the landlord may only have to give you a 3-Day Notice before starting an eviction lawsuit against you.
+You may not get time to try to fix the problem.
 RCW 59.18.180.

 You also cannot:

 interfere with other tenants’ use of the property

 create or permit a nuisance or waste at the property